 “It seemed really churlish and hurtful.
 But as sad as that was, there was the joy of having a celebration of a person who could throw open the door to people who are sometimes excluded.”

-Martin Kenyon, then 91, became an internet sensation in December 2020 with his frank answers during a CNN interview after receiving the Covid-19 vaccine.
+Martin Kenyon became an internet sensation in December 2020 when he appeared in a CNN interview after receiving the Covid-19 vaccine.

 Ms Tutu van Furth was forced to give her up right to officiate as a priest in South Africa after she married Marceline van Furth, a Dutch academic, in 2015.

-Her father Desmond Tutu, who died in December 2021, won the Nobel Peace Prize in 1984 for his struggle against apartheid in South Africa.
-He also campaigned in favour of gay rights and backed same-sex marriage.
+Her father Desmond Tutu, who died in December 2021, won the Nobel peace prize in 1984 for his struggle against apartheid in South Africa.
+He also campaigned in favour of gay rights and has backed same-sex marriage.